-18. The beautiful city of Luang Prabang, Laos
+18. Luang Prabang, Laos

 This charming city is tucked in a green valley with the Mekong river winding peacefully past.
 French architecture from Indo-Chine era meets ornate stupas and temples.
-The best way to visit Luang Prabang is by boat or a train from Bangkok to the capital Vientiane then bus over the mountains.
+The best way to visit Luang Prabang is by boat or a train from Bangkok to the capital Vientiane, then bus over the mountains.

-19. Explore the mysterious Plain of Jars, Laos
+19. Plain of Jars, Laos

-20. The tunnels of Củ Chi, Ho Chi Minh, Vietnam
+20. Ho Chi Minh, Vietnam

 History buffs will enjoy this informative tour of the harrowing Củ Chi tunnels.
-Of course there is the fabulous Vietnamese food, art and hectic pace of Ho Chi Minh to attract those more interested in the present.
+Of course, there is the fabulous Vietnamese food, art and hectic pace of Ho Chi Minh to attract those more interested in the present.
 Get there with cheap flights to Ho Chi Minh City.

-21. Amazing views from Penang Hill, Malaysia
+21. Penang Hill, Malaysia

-22. Dive off Tioman Island, Malaysia
+22. Tioman Island, Malaysia

 The largest island in an archipelago of 60 volcanic islands, Tioman is brilliant for diving.
 You can walk the island in a couple of hours through unspoilt forest.

-23. Visit the world’s oldest rainforest in Taman Negara National Park, Malaysia
+23. Taman Negara National Park, Malaysia

-The world’s oldest rainforest at 130 million years old is also the largest in Malaysia.
-Visit to experience what vegetation was like when dinosaurs roamed the planet.
+The world’s oldest rainforest – at 130 million years old – is also the largest in Malaysia.
+Visit Taman Negara National Park to experience what vegetation was like when dinosaurs roamed the planet.